Expert tips for writing an impressive resume summary

 Remember to choose strong action verbs that align with your achievements, such as 'led,' 'initiated,' 'accelerated,' 'optimised,' 'streamlined,' and 'innovated,' among others.

-Incorporating action verbs in your resume not only showcases your drive and initiative but also reinforces your ability to take charge and deliver results.
+Incorporating action verbs in your resume showcases your drive and initiative and reinforces your ability to take charge and deliver results.

 For more tips on finding a job, check out our jobseekers' guide.